greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/psql.html.md

     -   **`recordsep`** – Specifies the record \(line\) separator to use in unaligned output mode.
 The default is a newline character.
     -   **`recordsep_zero`** - Sets the record separator to use in unaligned output format to a zero byte.
     -   **`tableattr`** \| **`T`** \[text\] – In HTML format, this specifies attributes to be placed inside the HTML `table` tag.
 This could for example be `cellpadding` or `bgcolor`.
 Note that you probably don't want to specify `border` here, as that is already taken care of by `\pset border`.
 If no value is given, the table attributes are unset.

-        In `latex-longtable` format, this controls the proportional width of each column containing a left-aligned data type.
+        <br/><br/>In `latex-longtable` format, this controls the proportional width of each column containing a left-aligned data type.
 It is specified as a whitespace-separated list of values, e.g. `'0.2 0.2 0.6'`.
 Unspecified output columns use the last specified value.

     -   **`title`** \[text\] – Sets the table title for any subsequently printed tables.
 This can be used to give your output descriptive tags.
 If no value is given, the title is unset.
     -   **`tuples_only`** \| **`t`** \[novalue \| on \| off\] – If value is specified, it must be either `on` or `off` which will enable or disable tuples-only mode.
 If value is omitted the command toggles between regular and tuples-only output.
 Regular output includes extra information such as column headers, titles, and various footers.
 In tuples-only mode, only actual table data is shown.
 The `\t` command is equivalent to `\pset``tuples_only` and is provided for convenience.